mmontuori/sprinkle/docs/guide.md

 version 2.

 ### Install Sprinkle and Dependencies
-Now, we can install Sprinke and the necessary dependencies by following the officiel guide [here](https://mmontuori.github.io/sprinkle/).
+Now, we can install Sprinkle and the necessary dependencies by following the officiel guide [here](https://mmontuori.github.io/sprinkle/).
 After the installation is complete, executing the following two commands will report Sprinkle's version for the respective operating system: